 We review what foundation drainage solutions you currently have as well measures things such as the slope away from the foundation.
-With the survey in hand WE outline a detailed foundation drainage solution that may include:

 Install Gutters and Downspouts

 These are the first things added as they are the easiest way to drain a foundation.

 The next step is, if possible, to slope the ground away from the foundation.
 Typically, a slope of an inch a foot for 4 to 5 feet is adequate as long as water is not allowed to stand within 10 feet of a foundation.

 If grading is not possible, area drains, drains that collect surface water are installed.
 In some situations, shallow French Drains are used as a solution.

 Our focus is to, when possible, direct water into a street, drainage ditch, or swale.
 A swale is simply a very shallow ditch that is used to carry off water.

 Even when there is adequate exterior surface drainage water can flow under the surface and get under a slab.
 We take water control to the next level.
 Based on how the water is flowing we use the following approaches: